jedrichards/es6/README.md

 var triangle = new Triangle();
 console.log(triangle.describe());
-// "A shape with 3 sides, A.K.A. a triangle"
+// 'A shape with 3 sides, A.K.A. a triangle'
 ```

+> Although contrived the above example demonstrates all features of the ES6 class construct.

 ## Object literal enhancements